Etherpod/Ship-Enhancements/README.md

 - The Portable Campfire can be lit inside the core of Giant's Deep

 # Credits
-Big thanks to ColumbidaeCafe for helping develop most of the ideas and sound effects.
+Big thanks to **ColumbidaeCafe** for helping develop most of the ideas and sound effects!

-Thanks to Ditzy and JohnCorby for helping with some of the code, especially with the physics stuff and multiplayer compatibility.
+Thank you **ditzy** for helping with one of Ernesto's special abilities, and thank you **JohnCorby** for helping with some physics shenanigans ::)

-Shoutout to SpatialX for leaving a ton of ideas on the mod page.
+Thank you **SpatialX** for making a [Ship Enhancements trailer](https://youtu.be/FT8VdG_Bzo0) and for leaving a ton of ideas on the mod page!

-And thanks to the Outer Wilds Modding Community, this wouldn't have been possible without them.
+And a final thank you to the **Outer Wilds Modding** server on Discord, this wouldn't have been possible without them.